skeletonlabs/skeleton/.changeset/big-paws-melt.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: updated focusablePopupElements onWindowKeyDown in popup to allow tabbing into changed lists in Autocomplete
+bugfix: Updated `focusablePopupElements` in Popup to resolve issues when tabbing into Autocomplete options